-Comdirect is the direct bank of Commerzbank.
+Comdirect* is the direct bank of Commerzbank.
 The advantage of it is that you can deposit cash at the ATMs and branches of Commerzbank.
-I’ve been using Comdirect since some years and have been happy with it.
-The advantage of comdirect is the online investment/trading functions.
-If you are an invester/ trader, check out Comdirect
+I’ve been using Comdirect since some years and have been very happy with it.
+The advantage of comdirect is the online investment/trading functions, free Visa card and free cash withdrawals all over the world.
+If you are a traveller, interested in investing or trading, check out Comdirect*

-ING-DiBa is the online bank of ING.
+ING is an online bank I’ve been using since quite some time.
 It is easy to use and comes with a free credit card.
 As Comdirect, ING-DiBa is also a leading online bank in the matters of investing and trading.
 The cash deposit can be done at the branches of Reisebank with a minimum amount of 1.000 Euro for free.
-You can open an account at ING-Diba online.
+You can open an account at ING online.

 To summarise, I really would recommend opening an account in one (or more) more of these online banks where you can open your account online very quickly, you don’t pay any fee for account management and you have the freedom to manage all your transactions online.

 I wish you all the wealth and happiness!

 *Total Disclosure: The links that have the * symbol are the partner Links.
 By opening an account using the links provided here, you will be supporting me so I can continue creating content for you.
 Thank you.